MediaComem/comem-archidep/README.md

-# COMEM+ Architecture & Deployment course
+# Media Engineering Architecture & Deployment course

 In this course you will learn: